-Due to our 4 specialisations Daughterly Care Community Services provides fantastic service and value for 4 groups of elders:
+Due to our 4 specialisations, Daughterly Care Community Services provides exceptional service and value for 4 groups of Elders:

-2. with high care needs i.e. Level 3 or 4 ACAT Assessments;
+2. with high care needs i.e. Level 3 or 4 ACAT Approved Assessments;

-3. living with a form of dementia; or
+3. living with a form of cognitive impairment or dementia; or

 4. needing 24 hour care or Live in Care.